Emblems in stone and wind. Chapter I

 While Christian European symbols often use figurative images (animals, human figures, plants, and objects) the Muslims, like the Jews, use very few symbols and emphasize the written letter and its artistic design as a central aesthetic element, along with abstract geometric or floral elements.
 Among these few symbols, the most prominent is undoubtedly the Crescent.
 There are some inanimate objects adopted by royal princes, but almost exclusively, the name of Allah ﷲ and His Prophet ﷴ and the names of his stylishly written friends formed the basis of symbols.
 The Muslim Ottomans also adhered to these rules.

-The embellished calligraphy medallions of the Rashidun Caliphes names, usally appear at the four corners of the mosque near the dome, with the names of Allah and Prophet Mohamad up front, as here in the Mosque in the town of Acre in Northern Israel.
-Next the names of the Rashidun caliphs in the Yeni Cami Mosque in Istanbul.
+The ornate calligraphy medallions featuring the names of the Rashidun Caliphs typically appear at the four corners of the mosque near the dome.
+The names of Allah and Prophet Muhammad are prominently displayed at the front, as seen in the Mosque in Acre, Northern Israel.
+Similarly, the names of the Rashidun Caliphs are found in the Yeni Cami Mosque in Istanbul.

-Some exceptional symbols are allowed, such as the crescent-star, present on the flags of some muslim countries and on the filials of mosques.
-It is commonly recognized as a symbol of Islam although some Muslim scholars reject using the crescent moon to identify their religion, claiming the faith of Islam has no symbols, refusing to accept what they regard as essentially an ancient pagan icon.
-It is not in uniform use among Muslims.
-Its use was popularized by the Ottomans.
+Certain symbols are permitted, such as the crescent-star, found on the flags of some Muslim countries and at mosque branches.
+It is widely recognized as a symbol of Islam, although some Muslim scholars oppose using the crescent moon to represent their religion, arguing that Islam has no symbols and rejecting what they consider to be an ancient pagan icon.
+It is not uniformly used among Muslims and was popularized by the Ottomans.

-In Jerusalem therefore, there are few Muslim symbols.
-One of them was the heraldic crest of 14th century mameluk viceroy of Syria, Sayf ad-Din Tankiz, who built extensively in the Levant and Jerusalem. the symbol represents a cup, to commemorate the ablution fountain of the same name which he build at the Al Aqsa mosque.
-This emblem was adopted by the current Center for Jerusalem studies.
+In Jerusalem, therefore, there are few Muslim symbols.
+One of them was the heraldic crest of the 14th-century Mamluk viceroy of Syria, Sayf ad-Din Tankiz, who undertook extensive building projects in the Levant and Jerusalem.
+The symbol represents a cup, commemorating the ablution fountain of the same name that he constructed at the Al Aqsa mosque.
+This emblem has been adopted by the current Center for Jerusalem Studies.

-As we see in the photos above and below, calligraphy, especially that of Quranic verses, is a central aesthetic element in Muslim art.
-Verses around the dome of the rock and calligraphy as decoration over the 1933 Palace Hotel in central Jerusalem (today the Waldorf Astoria)
+As observed in the photos above and below, calligraphy, particularly of Quranic verses, is a key aesthetic feature in Muslim art.
+This is evident in the verses encircling the Dome of the Rock and the calligraphic decorations on the 1933 Palace Hotel in central Jerusalem, now known as the Waldorf Astoria.

 We will further expand on Arabic and Palestinian national symbols in the next chapter.